 From the initial helicopter flight to the last run of your holiday, your safety is paramount.
-All of our guides are trained and certified by the Association of Canadian Mountain Guides and participate in regular professional development sessions in first aid and emergency procedures and prevention.
+All of our guides are trained and certified by the Association of Canadian Mountain Guides or the Canadian Ski Guide Association.
 Each snowcat is equipped with first aid and rescue response equipment.
 The lodge has a dedicated first aid room complete with an automatic external defibrillator (AED).

 On the first morning of each tour, all guests participate in a safety briefing with their guides and snowcat operator.
 The safety briefing and training are designed to explain the risks involved and to allow you to participate with us in managing them.
 Most risk avoidance, regardless of the environment, boils down to prevention and preparation.

 Chatter Creek provides every guest with a small backpack that includes a compact shovel and collapsible avalanche probe.
 It is mandatory that each guest carries this equipment.
 We offer Avalanche Airbag rentals for those who prefer the option to the regular backpacks.
 A radio for each guest is also included.

 Snow and weather conditions are constantly monitored throughout the season.
 On a daily basis, a specific skiing plan is developed based on the snow, weather conditions and risk assessment.
 All information collected is shared with other commercial backcountry operators through a network called the Information Exchange System (InfoEx).
 Facilitated by the Canadian Avalanche Association in Revelstoke BC, the InfoEx gives us detailed information on local weather, snow and avalanche conditions at more than 50 locations throughout the province.
 This helps us forecast changing conditions and plan our skiing itinerary accordingly.